Fire and rescue services

 We advise:

-Exercise a high degree of caution in New Caledonia due to the impacts of COVID-19.
+Exercise a high degree of caution in New Caledonia due to the risk of civil disorder and violence.

 Call 18.